Trusted WordPress tutorials, when you need them most.

 Add custom CSS with SeedProd

 We hope this article helped you learn how to add custom CSS to your WordPress site.
-Next, you may also want to see our guide on how to remove unused CSS in WordPress and how to minify CSS / JavaScript files in WordPress.
+Next, you may also want to see our guide on how to fix broken CSS in the WordPress admin dashboard and how to minify CSS / JavaScript files in WordPress.

 If you liked this article, then please subscribe to our YouTube Channel for WordPress video tutorials.
 You can also find us on Twitter and Facebook.